 Report the theft to the police

-Your local police department is required to prepare a report of identity theft even if the theft might have occurred at some other place.
+File a police report with your local police department even if the theft might have occurred at some other place.
 Be sure to obtain a copy of the report for yourself.
 It can be a vital tool to working through recovering from the identity theft.

 A fraud alert is a notation that requires a business to take extra reasonable steps to verify a person’s identity before issuing a line of credit or offering services.
-The fraud alert will be active for 90 days and can be renewed.
+The fraud alert will be active for one year and can be renewed.
 You only need to contact one of the three agencies below and they will notify the other two on your behalf.

 File an identity theft complaint with the Bureau of Consumer Protection

 We can help you take the steps you need to resolve problems caused by identity theft.
 You can file an identity theft